cuthbertLab/music21/buildDoc/rst/quickStart.rst

 .. image:: images/quickStart-03.*
     :width: 600

-Measures contain numerous components, including :class:`~music21.clef.Clef`, :class:`~music21.key.KeySignature`, :class:`~music21.meter.TimeSignature`, :class:`~music21.note.Note`, and other objects.
-We can access the Notes of a Measure directly with the :attr:`~music21.stream.Stream.notesAndRests` property.
-This property returns a Stream of all Notes found in a given Measure.
+Measures contain numerous components, including :class:`~music21.clef.Clef`, :class:`~music21.key.KeySignature`, :class:`~music21.meter.TimeSignature`,
+:class:`~music21.note.Note`, and other objects.
+We can access the Notes of a Measure directly with the :attr:`~music21.stream.Stream.notes` property.
+This property returns a Stream of all Notes and Chords found in a given Measure (but not Rests).
 Like all Streams, the components can be accessed by index values starting from zero.
 To view the first note of the second measure (stored in the Stream select), we can do the following.

->>> select[0].notesAndRests[0].show()
+>>> select[0].notes[0].show()

 .. image:: images/quickStart-04.*
     :width: 600